- Learn more

 The book starts out with the study of decimals, the metric system, and using decimals in measuring units.
 If the student already has a good grasp of decimals, consider assigning only 1/3 - 1/2 of the problems, and he should be able to go through those lessons quickly.

 We start out by studying place value with decimals and comparing decimals, up to six decimal digits.
 The next several lessons contain mainly review, just using longer decimals than in 5th grade: adding and subtracting decimals, rounding decimals, using mental math for multiplying and dividing decimals, long division with decimals, fractions to decimals, and multiplying and dividing decimals by the powers of ten.

 Scientific notation is a new topic.
-It is also covered by most 7th grade math curricula.
 After that, we turn our attention one more time to dividing decimals by decimals.
-I have tried to explain the principle behind the common shortcut or rule ("Move the decimal point in both the divisor and the dividend so many steps that the divisor becomes a whole number").
-The principle here has to do with multiplying the divisor and the dividend by a power of ten, and it even ties in with equivalent fractions.
-Many school books never explain this principle in connection with decimal division.
+I have tried to explain the principle behind the common shortcut ("Move the decimal point in both the divisor and the dividend enough steps that the divisor becomes a whole number").
+This shortcut actually has to do with the principle that when you multiply the divisor and the dividend by the same number (any number), the value of the quotient does not change.
+This even ties in with equivalent fractions.
+Many textbooks never explain this principle in connection with decimal division.

 The last lessons in the section with decimals deal with measuring units and the metric system, and nicely round up our study of decimals.

 After decimals, the book covers all fraction arithmetic.
 The goal is that the student will become "fluent" with basic fraction operations, if he isn't already.
 I assume the student has already studied the four operations of fractions (in 5th grade), so the coverage of this book is slightly quicker and not so in-depth as in Math Mammoth Fractions 1 and Math Mammoth Fractions 2 books.